 Trained Visiting Volunteers

-As of February, 2015 Niagara-on-the-Lake Community Palliative Care has 22 trained volunteers.
+As of Summer, 2019 Niagara-on-the-Lake Community Palliative Care has over 30 trained volunteers.
 Before any active involvement with our clients, each volunteer must complete an interviewing process, take an approved 30 hour Palliative Care Volunteer Training Course, have a police check and be oriented to our Service.
 The importance of complete confidentiality is stressed to our volunteers.

 Our visiting volunteers offer our clients emotional support, compassionate listening, companionship and caregiver relief in the community and in the 3 local long term care facilities.
 We have a Weekly Visiting Volunteer Program that sends at least one volunteer one morning each week to Chartwell Niagara, Heritage Place and Upper Canada Lodge.
 The volunteers have short visits with a number of our clients that need special attention on that day.

-Our library, located in our Board Room, not only has an extensive book collection, but also offers many DVD’s and music CD’s for our clients’ enjoyment.
+Our library, not only has an extensive book collection, but also offers many DVD’s and music CD’s for our clients’ enjoyment.
 The collection is divided into the following categories: Aids, Alternative Therapies, Bereavement, Cancer, Caregiving Information and Support, Children and Teens, Facing Illness, Humour, Medical and Nursing Information, Spiritual Support and Suicide.

 Anyone in the Niagara-on-the-Lake area is welcome to borrow from the library.
-To access the library, call 905-468-4433 to arrange to meet a staff memeber at the office.
+To access the library, call 905-468-4433 to arrange to meet a staff member at the office.

 We have a wide variety of equipment that we either lend or give to our clients.
 We also give books to clients and families on such subjects as caring for the seriously ill at home, getting your affairs in order and grief and bereavement.
 We don’t expect the books back; we hope they will be passed on to someone else who might benefit from them.

 For the equipment that is returned to us, we ask that after it’s used that it is cleaned before it comes back.
-For the lift/recliner chairs, Wall’s Brand Source stores, delivers and picks them up for a nominal charge, paid by our service.
-They also clean the chair before it is delivered to a new client.
+For the lift/recliner chairs, Simpson’s Pharmacy located in Niagara on the Lake, delivers and picks them up for us for no cost to us or our clients.
+They also steam clean and sanitize the chair before it is delivered to a new client.

-To arrange to lend from our library or borrow equipment call the office (905-468-4433) and talk to our Program Coordinator.
+To arrange to lend from our library or borrow equipment call the office (905-468-4433) and talk to our Program Manager.

 1. Phone Bereavement, when appropriate, is given for the year following a loved-one’s death.
 Calls are made to the grieving person at approximately 1, 3, 6, 9 and 12 month intervals.